 \subsubsection{Single Modality vs. Dual Modality}

 \cref{tab:ablation-modal} compares the performance of single- and dual-modality models. ``RGB-ANN" and ``Event-SNN" denote models trained only on RGB and event data via the ANN and SNN branches, respectively.
-Our hybrid ISTASTrack, which uses both modalities, outperforms single-modality models across all four datasets.
-In particular, Event-SNN surpasses RGB-ANN on the FE240hz dataset, which features extreme lighting conditions that favor event data.
-In contrast, on other three datasets, RGB-ANN significantly outperforms Event-SNN and nearly matches the hybrid model, indicating a stronger reliance on the RGB modality.
+Our hybrid ISTASTrack outperforms single-modality models across all four datasets.
+In particular, Event-SNN surpasses RGB-ANN on the FE240hz dataset.
+This dataset features extreme lighting conditions that favor event data.
+In contrast, on the other three datasets, RGB-ANN significantly outperforms Event-SNN and is nearly comparable to the hybrid model, indicating a stronger reliance on the RGB modality.